this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 The Common Wombat Vombatus ursinus (or my preferred name for the species, as it is no longer common, the Coarse-haired Wombat) was also unprotected in the Eastern part of the state until recently.
 Following a public outcry the Coarse-haired Wombat is now ‘protected’.
 The word protected means little in Victoria and where they were protected and since 2009 to end 2021, the Victorian Government happily issued permits to kill 33,307 Wombats.

-The Victorians Government’s persecution of Wombats continues despite the terrible impact of Wombat manage caused by the parasitic mite Sarcoptes scabiei, most likely to have been introduced by Europeans and dire climate change impacts including heat, fires and floods.
+The Victorians Government’s persecution of Wombats continues despite the terrible impact of Wombat mange caused by the parasitic mite Sarcoptes scabiei, most likely to have been introduced by Europeans and dire climate change impacts including heat, fires and floods.

 Climate impacts, Coarse-haired Wombat caught in the wildfires of 2020